plante3/game_of_life_tex/README.md

 ```
 Patterns may be input with the `\gameinput` macro taking two arguments.
 The first is the main input and must strictly conform to the [*RLE* format](https://www.conwaylife.com/wiki/Run_Length_Encoded); the second is how many iterations to generate.
 An optional argument is allowed to control the size of the board (e.g. `\gameinput[10,20]{...}{...}` initializes a game with width `10` and height `20`).

-Sample inputs are given below (as well as being provided with source)
+Sample inputs are given below (as well as being provided with source).
 ```tex
 \gameinput{
     x = 36, y = 9, rule = B3/S23